usacpcheung/sims-uploader/docs/web-ui.md

 * Event timeline deltas – fetching the full timeline on every poll is workable now, but we should track an enhancement to support “since event_id” filtering if latency becomes a concern.

+### Operational considerations for browser uploads

+* `UPLOAD_STORAGE_DIR` controls where uploaded binaries land.
+Default is `./uploads`; choose a persistent volume so staged files survive restarts until they are processed.
+* Plan disk space around `UPLOAD_MAX_FILE_SIZE_BYTES`, the number of concurrent workers reading from `UPLOAD_QUEUE_NAME`, and any stricter `max_rows`/`UPLOAD_MAX_ROWS` limits set at runtime.
+* Implement a periodic cleanup job to delete staged files once ingestion has completed to prevent the storage volume from filling over time.